ConstructionPlacements

 In the construction industry, women are working at three levels:

-- Women as construction labors
+3. Women as construction laborers

-The situation of women in an administrative positions is favorable as they are not required to travel to the construction sites and may have the option to work flexible working hours.
+The situation of women in administrative positions is favorable as they are not required to travel to the construction sites and may have the option to work flexible working hours.

 According to a report by the National Skill Development Corporation (NSDC) and the Boston Consulting Group (BCG), women make up only 4.84% of the total workforce in India’s construction industry.